-- (2) Miscellaneous Revenues includes subsidy payments from the Corporation on First Resolution Bonds, but does not include subsidy payments from the Corporation on Second Resolution Bonds.
-Miscellaneous Revenues includes fees paid for a variety of services such as new connections to the System and fees paid for the review of developers' plans. - (3) Includes interest income on the Construction Fund, the Debt Service Fund, the Debt Service Reserve Fund and the Subordinated Debt Service Fund.
+- (1) Includes late payment charges. - (2) Miscellaneous Revenues includes subsidy payments from the Corporation on First Resolution Bonds, but does not include subsidy payments from the Corporation on Second Resolution Bonds.
+Miscellaneous Revenues includes fees paid for a variety of services such as new connections to the System and fees paid for the review of developers' plans and payments from the City to return a portion of the prior year Base Rental Payment to the City pursuant to the Lease. - (3) Includes interest income on the Construction Fund, the Debt Service Fund, the Debt Service Reserve Fund and the Subordinated Debt Service Fund.